Get to know us

 Kirsten is a master-qualified social worker with experience in managing health initiatives, deep community connections, and a strong commitment to inclusive practice.
 Kirsten also holds a master of population health.
 Their qualifications and experience help us with clinical governance and careful considerations of community needs.
 Kirsten lives in Mooroopna on the banks of the Kaiela (Goulburn River).

-Rebecca Lovell (chair)
+Rebecca Woolstencroft (chair)

 An accountant with plenty of experience running organisations as an executive and non-executive (board) director, Rebecca contributes strong strategic thinking, community connections, and financial nouse to Giz A Break.